What the House's Vote to Repeal CFPB Bank Overdraft Fees Cap Means For You

-The Senate voted to overturn the Consumer Financial Protection Bureau's cap on bank overdraft fees.
+The Senate and House voted to overturn the Consumer Financial Protection Bureau's cap on bank overdraft fees.
 Here's what you need to know.

-The Senate voted 52-48 in favor of overturning the Consumer Financial Protection Bureau's (CFPB) cap on overdraft fees banks can charge.
-With the approval, the measure goes to the House for a vote.
+The House voted 217-211 in favor of overturning the Consumer Financial Protection Bureau's (CFPB) cap on overdraft fees banks can charge.
+With the approval, the measure goes to president Donald Trump to sign.

 The rule, put in place by the Biden administration in December, capped what they called "junk fees" banks could impose on customers, including overdraft charges.
 The rule was slated to start on October 1 later this year.